 What these poor dogs experience on the way to the human dinner plate is one of the worst forms of torture to exist on this earth, and one that Network for Animals is dedicated to ending.

-The traders had been monitored for around two months by our operatives and network of informants, until the slaughtering operation was eventually located in the middle of a sugarbeet field, 40 km south-west of the traders’ home.
+The traders had been monitored for around two months by our operatives and network of informants, until the slaughtering operation was eventually located in the middle of a sugarbeet field, 30 miles south-west of the traders’ home.
 The remote choice of venue led to great difficulty apprehending the traders, and highlights the lengths that they will nowadays go to in evading capture.

 As this is one of the first raids the local police force has attempted to prosecute, my veteran team leader has temporarily moved to the area to assist the police with the legal issues surrounding the case, already preventing it being thrown out of court on a technicality.